.

 an acute,

-infectious, often fatal viral disease of most warm blooded animals, especially
+it isn't, it's a disease of most warm blooded animals, especially wolves,

 the